1. Tell the police

 With Laka your bike is covered for theft at home on the go.
 Our sole requirement is that you use a Gold Sold Secure rated lock when out and about.

 If you still haven't replaced the bike, try reaching out to the cycling community and ask for help to spread the word.
-There are a whole host of Facebook groups such as, Stolen Bikes in the UK, Stolen Bikes in London, and Find Stolen Bikes, where people will be able to assist with your search.
+There are loads of Facebook groups such as, Stolen Bikes in the UK, Stolen Bikes in London, and Find Stolen Bikes, where people will be able to assist with your search.
 Stolen Bikes UK is also a great website with a huge database of stolen bicycles.

 It's also worth checking eBay and other online marketplaces for any signs of your lost bicycle.
 Sometimes the best way to retrieve a stolen bike is to think like a bike thief.
 Perhaps look in less popular forums or sites, and remember the thief could have changed some bits and pieces in order to make it less recognizable.